-The Serial LTE Modem (SLM) application demonstrates how to use the nRF9160 as a stand-alone LTE modem that can be controlled by proprietary AT commands.
+The Serial LTE Modem (SLM) application demonstrates how to use the nRF9160 as a stand-alone LTE modem that can be controlled by AT commands.

 The application supports the following development kit:

 The sample is configured to compile and run as a non-secure application on nRF91’s Cortex-M33.
 Therefore, it automatically includes the Secure Partition Manager that prepares the required peripherals to be available for the application.

 You can also configure it to use TF-M instead of Secure Partition Manager.

 The nRF9160 SiP integrates both a full LTE modem and an application MCU, enabling you to run your LTE application directly on the nRF9160.